wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    Due to the open-source availability to how Git works, there are many Git clients available.

-   But NOT all of them install a <strong>git bash</strong> program so you can run commands like a Linux command line (shown by this tutorial).
+   But NOT clients include a <strong>git bash</strong> program so you can run commands like a Linux command line (shown by this tutorial).

-   Most IDEs today have incorporated commonly used Git client functionality into their software.
+   Most IDEs and text editors today have incorporated commonly used Git client functionality into their software.

-   On <strong>IntelliJ</strong>, get the Git menu by right-clicking on the project in the left Solution pane to see this menu:
+   On <strong>IntelliJ</strong>, get its Git menu by right-clicking on the project in the left Solution pane to see this menu:

    <a target="_blank" title="git-intellij-1308x490.jpg" href="https://user-images.githubusercontent.com/300046/44702989-21bf6900-aa53-11e8-8fc4-6b91b621e7ca.jpg">
    <img alt="git-intellij-648x243.jpg" src="https://user-images.githubusercontent.com/300046/44702935-ee7cda00-aa52-11e8-941b-9913757f4702.jpg"></a>